Linear Production Games with Non-transferable Utilities: Conclusion

-Our results motivate several future avenues of research.
-In terms of algorithms for the present framework, the main challenges are efficient methods to solve and/or verify optimality for the membership test \eqref{eq: membership}, as well as scaling up Algorithm~\ref{alg: algorithm}.
-Given the numerical challenges associated with pure cutting plane methods, a fundamentally different algorithm, such as an interior point method, could be a viable alternative.
 It would be similarly important to extend the framework of NTU production games to more expressive classes of mathematical programs.
 For example, much of the work on the utility derived from transportation accessibility emphasizes the notion of ``sufficient accessibility'' \citep{martens2012justice}, which suggests the presence of diminishing returns that cannot be captured by linear utilities, as discussed in Section~\ref{sec: operational and distributive implications}.
 Moreover, many design problems in public transit systems involve non-convex structures or discrete design variables captured via mixed-integer programming, such as line planning~\citep{borndorfer2007column}.
-Therefore, deriving analytical properties of and algorithms for NTU production games with mixed-integer variables and/or with non-linear valuations are natural extensions.
-Lastly, this kind of game-theoretic framework could be instrumental to deriving domain-specific policy insights, such as the interplay between the cooperative and equity implications of flat versus differentiated fare schemes in public transit systems~\citep{cervero1981flat,borndorfer2015fair}.
+Therefore, NTU production games with mixed-integer variables and/or with non-linear valuations are natural extensions.
+This kind of game-theoretic framework could also be instrumental to deriving domain-specific policy insights, such as the interplay between the cooperative and equity implications of flat versus differentiated fare schemes in public transit systems~\citep{cervero1981flat,borndorfer2015fair}.

+Lastly, we recall Algorithm~\ref{alg: algorithm} may conversely certify the emptiness of the core by producing an infeasible system of linear inequalities (ref.
+Example~\ref{ex: mis}).
+From a conceptual point of view, and barring inherent complexity challenges \citep{amaldi2003maximum}, the resulting irreducible infeasible subsystems may direct attention to the fundamental sources of conflict and therefore carve a path forward to their creative resolution.
+Specifically, the proposed theoretical framework assumes a fixed set of players, goods, and resources.
+However, in practice these elements may be flexible as part of an integrative negotiation process: new players may be brought in, alternative goods may be proposed, and latent resources may be pointed out.
+In this sense, Algorithm~\ref{alg: algorithm} may help diagnose any sets of conflicting elements and in turn help derive interventions to resolve them.